tinaponting/protect-wordpress/README.md

 - Updated: 221028 .htaccess1 updated for more security and some wrongs!
 Works perfect on my blogs =Tested!
 - Updated: 221025 htaccess +.htacces1 for more speed and protection:)
 - Updated: 221024, .htacces1 for more speed and security:)
-- Updating: 221020 BBQ custom codes.
+- Updated: 221020 BBQ custom codes.
 - Updated: 221019 wp-includes, works! = Ready to work for you!
 - Updated: 221017 wp-content folder! = Ready to work for you!
 - Updated: 221017 -htaccess1 = Ready to work for you!
 On your blog, look in now and then for updates!